 Thus, on the one hand, the Department of Psychology has set itself the goal to encourage more male students to enroll in its courses.
 On the other hand, the aim remains to encourage more female students to consider a career in academia and to support them in this endeavor.
 Specific measures to this end are set down in the document.

-In 2008, Osnabrueck University was first certified as a family friendly university following an audit carried out by the organization “berufundfamilie gGmbH”.
-The university aims to make the compatibility of work, education and family and the maintenance of a family friendly culture a long term priority.
+The Osnabrück University aims to make the compatibility of work, education and family and the maintenance of a family friendly culture a long term priority.
 The Department of Psychology is also working to make it as easy as possible for students with family responsibilities to combine these with their studies, for example by not having a compulsory attendance requirement in lectures and instead video recording an increasing number of them so students can be more flexible in where and when they learn the material.
 More information about the different initiatives and services provided by the university can be found on the central website Family-friendly University.
 The gender equality office organizes emergency childcare for children of staff and students in order to ensure that children can be taken care of even in unpredictable situations.

 Universities in Lower Saxony usually have a full-time equal opportunities officer responsible for supporting the university in meeting its equality related targets.
 They are also the head of the equal opportunities office which works on a number of different projects including advice for individuals experiencing conflicts or problems as well as a range of workshops and mentoring schemes (in cooperation with the center for PhDs and Postdocs) for students, staff, professors and junior researchers.
 The Department of Psychology offers its own mentoring program for students called EMOS.